umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Hotfixes/Move-files-manually/index.md

 # Apply hotfix by manually moving files

-In this article you'll find a step-by-step guide on how to apply a hotfix to a Live environment by manually moving the changed, updated and/or new files from one local clone to another.
+In this article, you'll find a step-by-step guide on how to apply a hotfix to a Live environment by manually moving the changed, updated and/or new files from one local clone to another.

 The following tools have been used to create this guide: